javiistacks/readMe-Generator/Develop/README.md

 * [License](#license)

 ## Installation 👨🏽‍💻 <a name="installation"></a>
-Type the following npm install commands one at a time:
+Type the following npm install commands one at a time: npm install i, npm install axios, npm install inquirer

 ## Usage <a name="usage"></a>
-npm install i, npm install axios, npm install inquirer
+Node index.js

 ## Contributing <a name="contributing"></a>
-All contributions approved by owner.
+All Contributions approved by owner

 ## Tests <a name="tests"></a>
-No test
+no test

 ## Questions <a name="questions"></a>

-* If you have any questions please [**eMail**](mailto:Javiann.Marrero@icloud.com) me
+* If you have any questions please [**eMail**](mailto:javiann.marrero@icloud.com) me
 * :octocat: Check out more of my work on [**GitHub**](https://github.com/javiistacks)